Install

 For AWS CLI setup with SSO, see setting up the AWS CLI with AWS SSO.

-4) Run the setup wizard
+4. Run the setup wizard

-Run the setup wizard to bootstrap everything:
+Run the interactive setup wizard:

 make setup

-The wizard guides you through four steps:
+The wizard walks you through four steps:

 Step 1: Prerequisites verification